 On 21 October 2014, after a total of seven hearings he was sentenced to death by beheading by Saudi Arabia’s widely criticized Specialized Criminal Court (SCC).

 Throughout his time in detention and during his trial, Saudi authorities prevented Dawood from speaking with a lawyer.
-Reprieve understands that the Public Prosecution requested death by crucifixion.

 The decision was appealed but the lawyers were not informed of any further trial proceedings.
 On 29 September 2015, the SCC confirmed the death sentence of death by beheading against Dawoud.

 In late September 2015, the Saudi authorities transferred Dawood from Dammam prison to Riyadh’s Al-Hayir prison, where he is being kept in solitary confinement with other people facing execution.
-Secrecy surrounding Saudi’s execution practices prevents the family or the prisoner from receiving prior notification of when the execution will be carried out, so Dawoud could now be executed at any time.
+Secrecy surrounding Saudi’s execution practices prevents the family or the prisoner from receiving prior notification of when the execution will be carried out, so Dawood could now be executed at any time.